 In 2018, following a period of vacancy, the city of Brussels granted a consortium of investors, Souverain 25, permission to renovate the building.
 The city and the new owners instigated a design competition with a brief to reorganise the building and incorporate a mix of uses, including conference facilities, offices, co-working spaces, a hotel, health club and a restaurant.

 The design is a collaboration between Bovenbouw Architectuur and London-based Caruso St John Architects, developed in partnership with Brussels-based DDS+ architects.

-The project is fundamentally about doing as little as possible to the protected building, reusing and recycling materials wherever possible, and making minimal alterations to allow the operation of its new purpose.
-Nevertheless, the glass façade is being replaced, with glazing of almost identical appearance, that will have a thermal performance to contemporary standards.
-The original external corten steel façade framework is retained.
+The project is fundamentally about doing as little as possible to the protected building; reusing and recycling materials wherever possible, making minimal alterations to allow it to fulfil its new purpose, and improving its energy performance whilst preserving the essence of its original design.

 Externally, the original Corten steel façade framework has been retained with glazing that closely matches the original but with thermal performance that meets contemporary standards.